-Associate Program Director Dr. Ana-Rita Mayol dives into more detail about how the Master of Chemical Sciences at Penn is different from other chemistry programs, the program requirements and curriculum, career opportunities, the city of Philadelphia, and more.
+Program Co-director Dr. Yvette Bordeaux, Faculty Advisor Dr. David Chenoweth, and Administrative Director Sally Cardy dive into more detail about how the Master of Chemical Sciences at Penn is different from other chemistry programs, the program requirements and curriculum, career opportunities, and more.

 If you have a problem viewing this video, you can watch this on YouTube.